Josue-Ruiz/Josue-Ruiz/README.md

 - 👋 Hi, I’m @Josue-Ruiz
 - 👀 I’m interested in backend and movile apps
-- 🌱 I’m currently learning kotlin and go for backend.
+- 🌱 I’m currently learning kotlin and compose.

 <!---
 Josue-Ruiz/Josue-Ruiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.